-We found that it is possible to construct a hypothetical product such that expected annual GAAP ROIs are level and equal ne of the primary pricing measures for individual life insurance products is the internal rate of return on a statutory basis.
-The internal rate of return (IRR) for a policy is a single interest rate that discounts all policy cash flows back to the issue date of the policy, such that the sum of discounted cash flows equals zero.
-"Cash flows" include statutory income, taxes, required capital and imputed interest on required capital.
+THE NEWSLETTER OF THE LIFE INSURANCE COMPANY FINANCIAL REPORTING SECTION by Wayne E. Stuenkel ne of the primary pricing measures for individual life insurance products is the internal rate of return (IRR) on a statutory basis.
+The (IRR) for a policy is a single interest rate that discounts all policy cash flows back to the issue date of the policy, such that the sum of discounted cash flows equals zero.
+Cash flow" include statutory income, taxes, required capital and imputed interest on required capital.
 An insurer will often require that products be priced to achieve a certain minimum IRR threshold.